desnor/itrabble/README.md

 ### Contributing

-This project is open to contributions, and pull requests are most welcome.
-Please open an issue to point out anything broken, lacking or otherwise worth mentioning.
+This project is open to contributions.
+Please read the [Code of Conduct](CODE_OF_CONDUCT.md) before doing anything else.

+Please [open an issue](https://github.com/desnor/itrabble/issues/new) to point out anything broken, lacking or otherwise worth mentioning.

+For development:

 fork and clone the repo